avramkji/avramkji/README.md

 ... and other revolving tech like UI libraries, API platforms, preprocessors, ORM/ODM, linter/prettier etc.

-I'd love to work on projects that have a positive impact on its user base
+I'd love to work on projects that have a positive impact on their user base